 In practice, many developers take advantage of automation tools to configure cloud computing environments with no input from anyone else.
 Not surprisingly, cloud computing environments wind up being misconfigured in ways that, for example, leave ports wide open.
 All a cybercriminal needs to do is then scan for any open ports to begin exfiltrating data or deposit malware that may not be activated for months.

 The misconfiguration issue appears to be getting worse.
 Microsoft just revealed that Kubernetes clusters within the Azure service were hijacked to mine cryptocurrencies because a customer misconfigured an application.
 Many cloud applications are now being deployed using containers running on Kubernetes clusters.
-In theory these applications should be more secure because containers are frequently ripped and replaced.
-Malware might only exist on the cloud for a short period of time.
-In practice, many organizations have yet to implement container security technologies, so for all intents and purposes they are blind to what occurs within a containerized application environment.
+In theory, these applications should be more secure because containers are frequently ripped and replaced.
+Malware might only exist in the cloud for a short period of time.
+In practice, many organizations have yet to implement container security technologies, so for all intents and purposes, they are blind to what occurs within a containerized application environment.